gahansent/Mandelbrot-gtk-0.3.1/README.md

 This edited version of the Mandelbrot set has been modified by adding the feature for drag and drop zooming, to allow for more precise and more user controlled zooming.

+# Changelog
+8.21.23: Added instantenous zooming to the drag and drop feature.

 Mandelbrot v 0.3.1
 Copyright (C) 2010 Lexif Systems, Inc.
 License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>